gwokhou/OpenKB/README.md

 ### Features

-- **Broad format support:** PDF, Word, Markdown, PowerPoint, HTML, Excel, CSV, text, URLs, and more
+- **Broad format support:** PDF, Word, Markdown, PowerPoint, HTML, Excel, CSV, text, URLs, and more.
-- **Scale to long documents:** Long and complex documents are handled via [PageIndex](https://github.com/VectifyAI/PageIndex) tree indexing, enabling accurate, vectorless context-aware retrieval
+- **Scale to long documents:** Long and complex documents are handled via [PageIndex](https://github.com/VectifyAI/PageIndex) tree indexing, enabling accurate, vectorless context-aware retrieval.
-- **Native multi-modality:** Retrieves and understands figures, tables, and images, not just text
+- **Native multi-modality:** Retrieves and understands figures, tables, and images, not just text.
-- **Compiled Wiki:** LLM compiles your documents into summaries, concept pages, entity pages, and cross-links, all kept in sync
+- **Compiled Wiki:** The LLM compiles your documents into summaries, concept pages, entity pages, and cross-links, all kept in sync.
-- **Query & Chat:** One-off questions or multi-turn conversations over your wiki, with persisted sessions you can resume
+- **Query & Chat:** One-off questions or multi-turn conversations over your wiki, with persisted sessions you can resume.
-- **Skill Factory:** Distill redistributable agent skills from your wiki
+- **Skill Factory:** Distills redistributable agent skills from your wiki.
 - **Obsidian compatible:** Wiki is plain `.md` files with `[[wikilinks]]`.
-Open in Obsidian for graph view and browsing
+Open in Obsidian for graph view and browsing.

 # 🚀 Getting Started